 26: Seek out free or low-cost activities

 There is a plethora of free and low-cost activities to keep everyone entertained in the great outdoors.
-Make your own fun with the usual fishing, hiking, ball games, card and board games, swimming, astronomy, cycling and of course twister!
+Make your own fun with the usual fishing, hiking, ball games, card and board games, swimming, astronomy and cycling!
 Check also for what’s on in the local information centres, websites and any nature-based activities organised by local park managers.

 27: Avoid the false economy